school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 **Week 3:** From the third week, I started to create my main jupyter notebook called [Classifiers.ipynb](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/Classifiers.ipynb) to try six different classification methods on Haxby dataset and compare the results.
 For me, this approach was challenging not only because of writing scripts but also for understanding the classifiers algorithms and work follows.
 Since I am new in this field and have never had a machine learning course before, I had to read several references to figure out these approaches, their strengths, and their weaknesses.
 It gave me the opportunity to learn about several ML models and to get a much better understanding of the reasons that some classifiers return better results on certain datasets compared to the rest.

 **Week 4 & 5:** During these weeks, I executed some performance metrics such as "Classification Accuracy”, "Cross-Validation" and “Confusion Matrix” in order to check my different ML model results.
-I also added documentation to make my notebook reproducible and easy to understand for everyone even those without ML background.
-Moreover, I uploaded and ran one of my scripts on Compute Canada.
+I added a quick review for each classifier algorithm to make my notebook reproducible and easy to understand for everyone even those without ML background.

+Additionally, I uploaded and ran one of my scripts on Compute Canada.

-After doing all the mentioned tasks, I decided to try a more complicated model and as I mentioned above I chose ANN that can be found as [ANN_onHaxby.ipynb](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/ANN_onHaxby.ipynb).
+After finishing all the mentioned tasks, I decided to take advantage of the remaining time of the 5th week by trying a more complicated model.
+As was mentioned above, I chose the ANN model.
+This notebook can be found as [ANN_onHaxby.ipynb](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/ANN_onHaxby.ipynb).
 Similar to the previous notebook I added a quick review about the ANN algorithm and some explanation for all the cells in order to make it easy to follow.

-I have written down all my progressions in detail, divided per week, in my BHS repository [README](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/README.md) file under "TO-DO LIST " section.
+*I have written down all my progressions in detail, divided per week, in my BHS repository [README](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/README.md) file under "TO-DO LIST " section.*

 ## Results
 The following figures demonstrate the confusion matrix of all the classifiers.